 Our lunch box while in Mitchell Falls

-Late Afternoon: Return to Kununurra
+Late Afternoon: Return To Kununurra

 After a long day, we arrived back at Mitchell Falls Campground and loaded into the 4WD.
 We cruised over to the Aerodrome and relaxed with snacks and a drink before our scenic flight back to Kununurra.
 It was the perfect way to end our day at Mitchell Falls.
 The aerial views over the Cambridge Gulf, Wyndham, and the Lower Ord wetlands did not disappoint!